 5. Gusto: Give enterprise software a consumer brand feel

 Do B2B buyers make decisions based on rational thinking alone?
 How to build an emotional connection with the audience is something that B2B marketers can learn from their consumer brand marketing colleagues.
-Gusto builds that emotional connection at scale by using relatable visuals in their Instagram ad.
+Gusto builds that emotional connection at scale by using relatable visuals.

 6. Numetric: Build brand identity and thought leadership